 Buildings.
 In September 1960, a six-acre tract of land on Hamblen Road was purchased for the site of the church with loans from the Church Extension Fund.
 Ground breaking was March 4, 1962 and the cornerstone was laid on June 17, 1962.
 In 1983, our present church was built on an eight-acre tract of land located at Chipman Road and Independence.
 Dedication was held on October 23, 1983.
 On August 8, 1993, St Matthew held the dedication for the shelter house located on the church site.
 A beautiful steeple was placed on the church on May 15, 1994.
 The educational wing, built in 1996 with help from Laborers for Christ, added 7,000 additional square feet to the church building.
 It is our primary place to hold Preschool during the week for 110 students, and Sunday School for children on the weekends.
 Our most recent building project was a 15,000 sq. ft. expansion with a gym, stage, new kitchen, youth space, nursery, and classrooms.
 This Fellowship Center was completed in late 2015.

 Pastors.
 The first Pastor called by St. Matthew was Walter Eifert.
 He served from April 1961 to February 26, 1967.
 Succeeding his ministry was Pastor Earl Philipp from May 16, 1967 to October 13, 1974.
 Rev. George Schuster served from July 1977 to March 1978.
 Pastor Robert Wyssmann served from September 1978 retiring in 1992.
 During his tenure the 8-acre tract of land was purchased at Independence and Chipman and the original church structure located there was completed.
 Membership grew from less than 100 to over 700 members and we welcomed Vicars Paul Kaiser (1989) and Gregg Reiser (1990).
 Pastor Paul Preisinger served St. Matthew from January 1993 until May 1, 1999.
 During his ministry to St. Matthew, the current education wing was built and preschool started.
 Pastor Robert Huelse, semi-retired from St. Paul's Independence, joined the staff in January 1999 as pastoral assistant.
 Pastor John Scharlemann served from May 2000 to January 2004.
 We enjoyed the services of Vicars Jeff Ernstmeyer (2001), Kurt Weber (2002) and Robb Holzrichter (2003).
 Pastor Craig Otto was called to serve St. Matthew, was installed August 29, 2004, and is still with us as Senior Pastor.
 He was previously Administrative Pastor at Immanuel Lutheran Church, Perryville, Missouri.
 Pastor Andrew Kennell joined the ministry team at St. Matthew in February of 2008 as the first Associate Pastor, and remained until June, 2011 when he accepted a call to Nebraska.
-Pastor Matthew Hardaway recieved his first call to serve as Pastor of Outreach and Family Ministry in 2012, and he remains with us as Associate Pastor.
+Pastor Matthew Hardaway recieved his first call to serve as Pastor of Outreach and Family Ministry in 2012, and he remained until August 2017 when he accepted a call to Texas.
 In 2013 Pastor Luke Anderson received his first call to serve as Pastor of Youth and Christian Education, and remained until July 2016 when he accepted a call to Wisconsin.